Division of Closely-Held Businesses Attorneys in Waterford, Michigan

 A closely-held business may be implicated in the property division of a divorce if the business was acquired after the marriage or enhanced with marital funds.
 If the business was acquired before marriage or with separate funds after marriage, the business may be considered separate property not subject to division, but involving the spouse in business operations or commingling funds may change the character of the business to marital property that is part of the property division in the divorce.

 When both spouses have an interest in a closely-held business, they can deal with the business in the property division in a number of different ways.
 For instance, one spouse can buy out the other with cash, liquid assets or by giving up other marital property in-kind.
 Alternatively, the couple can agree to sell the business and split the profits according to their interests.
 It is even possible for the spouses to agree to continue to operate the business together after divorce.
 At Clarkston Legal, our Waterford & Clarkston family law attorneys can help you negotiate a result that best meets your needs.
-If an agreement can’t be reached, our experienced divorce lawyers are staunch and effective advocates for you in the courtroom.
+If an agreement cannot be reached, our experienced divorce lawyers are staunch and effective advocates for you in the courtroom.

-Clarkston Legal has Experienced Family Law Attorneys Ready to Help
+Clarkston Legal Has Experienced Family Law Attorneys Ready to Help